emersonrp/bindcontrol/README.md

 BindControl is a helper app for creating and maintaining keybinds, macros, and popmenus for City of Heroes.

-It began as a direct port of Konoko and Monorail's [CityBinder 0.76](http://sourceforge.net/projects/citybinder/), using Python and the WxWidgets UI toolkit.
-It has since come into its own, adding many original features, UI improvements, and quality-of-life upgrades.

-During City of Heroes' original run, CityBinder was the go-to app for keybinds.
-It's written in lua, using the IUP toolkit, and the required versions of those can be difficult to set up for development on modern OSes.
-I wanted to add features and clean up the UI, so in a stunningly unwise act of hubris, I instead started work on BindControl.

-I worked on it on-and-off for the remainder of the original run of City of Heroes, then shelved it, ostensibly forever, when NCSoft shut down the game.
-Then, of course, everything changed, the game lives again, and BindControl has a reason to exist.

-BindControl is and has been developed on Homecoming, and best supports that.
-Recently, beta support for Rebirth has been added, supporting the Guardian archetype, new powersets, the Genesis Incarnate slot, and more.
-This support is solid but is a work in progress -- Rebirth players, check it out and file issues as you find bugs!

 ![BindControl_ Tinker 3_17_2026 11_47_23 PM](https://github.com/user-attachments/assets/cba3d81c-4939-4004-91ba-4a4411deb947)

 ## Features